ShuhaoZQGG/ShuhaoZQGG/README.md

 - 👋 Hi, I’m @ShuhaoZQGG
-      I am a student from McGill University where I majored Mechancial Engineering.
+      I am a student from McGill University where I majored Mechanical Engineering.
 I graduated in May, 2021.

 - 👀 I’m interested in building web apps and solving coding challenges